Min Aung Hlaing: Acting Presidency (2023–2026)

 On 27 March 2025, during the 80th anniversary of Myanmar Armed Forces Day, Min Aung Hlaing said that a general election would be held by the end of the year, pledging that the military would hand over power to the winning party in a structured and lawful manner.

-Following the 2025 Myanmar earthquake on 28 March, Min Aung Hlaing made made a rare invitation for other countries and international organizations to provide relief to Myanmar.
+Following the 2025 Myanmar earthquake on 28 March, Min Aung Hlaing made a rare invitation for other countries and international organizations to provide relief to Myanmar.
 On 3 April, he visited Thailand to attend the BIMSTEC summit in Bangkok.